 As a reminder, you are receiving this as a previous subscriber to Malcolm Ginsberg’s Business Travel News newsletter.
-Following Malcolm’s (semi) retirement on his 80th birthday, Head for Points has taken over responsibility for your weekly Monday morning dose of news and views.
-The BTN archive continues to be available at btnews.co.uk.
+Following Malcolm’s (semi) retirement on his 80th birthday last week, Head for Points has taken over responsibility for your weekly Monday morning dose of news and views.

 If you aren’t familiar with us, Head for Points is the UK’s largest business travel and frequent flyer website.
-Our website gets 2.3 million page views per month from 475,000 unique users.
+Our website gets 25 million page views per year, 80% from the UK.
 The majority of these are London-based professionals who travel substantially for business and leisure.
 We have won five Business Travel Journalism Awards, including ‘Editor of the Year’.

 If you are already a subscriber to our existing Head for Points Saturday newsletter, we won’t be offended if you choose to tidy up your inbox and unsubscribe from one.
 For IT reasons it has not been possible to automatically remove duplicate email addresses.

 In our interview this week we chat to the CEO of Plaza Premium Group, Mr Song.
 In a candid interview he explains why he banned Priority Pass cardholders from his lounges and the group’s big growth plans.